madoreenu/haltaro.github.io/index.md

 A nanodegree course including five projects:

-* Project 1: [First neural network](https://github.com/haltaro/udacity-deep-learning-project1): Build and train my own neural network from scratch to predict the number of bikeshare users.
+* [Project 1 - First neural network](https://github.com/haltaro/udacity-deep-learning-project1): Build and train my own neural network from scratch to predict the number of bikeshare users.
+The following figure shows the prediction results.

 ![dlnd1.png](fig/dlnd1.png)

-* Project 2: [Image classification](https://github.com/haltaro/udacity-deep-learning-project2): Classify images from the CIFAR-10 dataset using a convolutional neural network.
+* [Project 2 - Image classification](https://github.com/haltaro/udacity-deep-learning-project2): Classify images from the CIFAR-10 dataset using a convolutional neural network.
+The following figures show the prediction results.

 ![dlnd2.png](fig/dlnd2.png)

-* Project 3: [Generate TV scripts](https://github.com/haltaro/udacity-deep-learning-project3): Use a recurrent neural network to generate new scripts for Simpsons.
+* [Project 3 - Generate TV scripts](https://github.com/haltaro/udacity-deep-learning-project3): Use a recurrent neural network to generate new scripts for Simpsons.
+The following scripts are automatically generated ONLY from the word `homer_simpson`.

 ```
 homer_simpson:(upset) marge, you're making a complete fool of yourse...(belches)